silverstripe/developer-docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 Versioning stage:

- * "Draft file" (default): A file which hasn't been published (default after upload).
+- "Draft file" (default): A file which hasn't been published (default after upload).
    A subset of "protected file".
 See [versioning](/developer_guides/model/versioning).
- * "Published file": A published file (can be protected by further access restrictions).
+- "Published file": A published file (can be protected by further access restrictions).
    Files are often published indirectly as part of the objects who own them (see [File Ownership](file_management#ownership)).

 Access restrictions:

- * "Unprotected file" (default): A file without access restrictions.
+- "Unprotected file" (default): A file without access restrictions.
- * "Protected file": A file with access restrictions.
+- "Protected file": A file with access restrictions.
    Note that draft files are always protected, and even published files can be protected if they have access restrictions.

-## Permission Model
+## Permission model

 Like all other objects in Silverstripe CMS, permissions are generally controlled via `can*()` methods, for example `canView()` (see [permissions](/developer_guides/security/permissions)).

 The permission model defines the following actions:

- * View: Access file metadata in the database.
+- View: Access file metadata in the database.
- * Edit: Edit file metadata as well as replacing the file content.
+- Edit: Edit file metadata as well as replacing the file content.
- * Create: Create file metadata and upload file content.
+- Create: Create file metadata and upload file content.
- * Delete: Delete file metadata and the file content.
+- Delete: Delete file metadata and the file content.
- * Download: Access the file content, but not the file metadata.
+- Download: Access the file content, but not the file metadata.
    Usually treated the same as "View".

 There's a few rules guiding their access, in descending order of priority:

- * Published and unprotected files can be downloaded by anyone knowing the URL.
+- Published and unprotected files can be downloaded by anyone knowing the URL.
    They bypass any Silverstripe CMS permission checks (served directly by the webserver).
- * Access can be restricted by custom `can*()` method implementations on `File` (through [extensions](/developer_guides/extending/extensions)).
+- Access can be restricted by custom `can*()` method implementations on `File` (through [extensions](/developer_guides/extending/extensions)).
    This logic can overrule any further restrictions below.
- * Users with "Full administrative rights" (`ADMIN` permission code) have view and edit access by default, regardless of further restrictions below.
+- Users with "Full administrative rights" (`ADMIN` permission code) have view and edit access by default, regardless of further restrictions below.
- * Users with "Edit any file" permissions (`FILE_EDIT_ALL` permission code) have edit access by default, regardless of further restrictions below.
+- Users with "Edit any file" permissions (`FILE_EDIT_ALL` permission code) have edit access by default, regardless of further restrictions below.
- * View or edit access can be restricted per file or folder through an inherited permissions model similar to page content (through [api:SilverStripe\Security\InheritedPermissionsExtension]).
+- View or edit access can be restricted per file or folder through an inherited permissions model similar to page content (through [`InheritedPermissionsExtension`](api:SilverStripe\Security\InheritedPermissionsExtension)).
    There are four types: "Inherit from parent" (default), "Anyone", "Logged-in users", or "Only these groups".
- * Protected files (incl. draft files) allow view/edit access when `File::$non_live_permissions` is satisfied.
+- Protected files (incl. draft files) allow view/edit access when `File::$non_live_permissions` is satisfied.
    By default, that's configured for anyone with access to any CMS section, or the ability to "view draft content".
- * Protected files need an "access grant" for the current session in order to download the file (see [User access control](#user-access-control)).
+- Protected files need an "access grant" for the current session in order to download the file (see [User access control](#user-access-control)).
    While you can technically allow viewing or editing a file without granting access to download it, those aspects are usually bundled together by the file viewing logic.